tralpha/cs-courses-notes/README.md

 3. [Introduction to Mathematical Thinking](https://www.coursera.org/course/maththink)
 Although it's an undegraduate level course, this course is particularly good at going to the fundamentals of Mathematics required for success in any STEM field major.
 It thoroughly covers the topic of "logic", with [Professor Keith Devlin](http://www.stanford.edu/~kdevlin/) always emphasizing on developing one's "Math Sense" rather than just memorizing formulas.
 I particularly enjoyed the passion and personality of Professor Keith.
 He can really makes someone to fall in love with Mathematics - I did indeed fall in love with advanced Maths after his course.
 	- _Time Taken_: 2016 Q1
-	- _Programming Language Used_: None.
+	- _Programming Language Used_: `None`.
 I did use some python sometimes, when the logic got very complex.
 The goal wasn't to make things easier for me at the time, but the goal was to simply become familiar with `python`.
 	- _Course Difficulty_: Easy to Medium
 	- _Mathematics Content_: High

 4. [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning/home/welcome)
 Being one of the "founding courses" of the MOOC Revolution, I'm both proud and deeply grateful to have taken it in summer 2016 and scored 95.7% final grade.
 I'd have to admit that the assignments were very easy though (as is the case for assignments of most MOOCs.
 They're easy mostly to improve graduation rates).
 The course is particularly good in explaining Machine Learning from scratch, while giving one the intuition of most algorithms, starting from Linear Regression.
 	- _Time Taken_: Summer 2016
-	- _Programming Language Used_: Octave (open-source equivalent of Matlab)
+	- _Programming Language Used_: `Octave` (open-source equivalent of Matlab)
 	- _Course Difficulty_: Easy
 	- _Mathematics Content_: Medium

 5. [Game Theory](https://www.coursera.org/learn/game-theory-1)
 This was one of my favourite courses.
 Learning about the Prisoner's Dilemma could be very enjoyable but at times challenging as it involved deep probabilty.
 I believe this course further solidified my probability knowledge, which is very useful for any Machine Learning Engineer.
 	- _Time Taken_: 2016 Q1
-	- _Programming Language Used_: None, however I used a Python Library called [`Gambit`](http://www.gambit-project.org/gambit13/pyapi.html#)
+	- _Programming Language Used_: `None`, however I used a Python Library called [`Gambit`](http://www.gambit-project.org/gambit13/pyapi.html#)
 	- _Course Difficulty_: Medium
 	- _Mathematics Content_: High